oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

 ## Introduction

 In this lab, you will enhance your Oracle APEX application by integrating AI-powered text generation.
 Specifically, you will create a feature that automatically generates event descriptions based on event details stored in the database.
-By leveraging a Retrieval-Augmented Generation (RAG) source and dynamic actions, you will see how APEX makes it easy to combine low-code development with AI services to deliver smarter, user-friendly applications.
+By leveraging an augmented system prompt tool and trigger action, you will see how APEX makes it easy to combine low-code development with AI services to deliver smarter, user-friendly applications.

 Estimated Time: 5 minutes